Principal Investigator - Brett Q. Ford

 Undergraduate and post-graduate Researchers

-Angela is pursuing her Specialist degree in Psychology at the University of Toronto Scarborough and is completing her undergraduate honours thesis with Dr. Ford.
-She is exploring the predictors of emotion regulation choices, and psychological health outcomes that are affected by these choices.
-Broadly, she aims to assess how individual traits, family dynamics, and culture influence socio-emotional and behavioural adjustment, as well as identifying effective means of promoting eudaimonic well-being and resilience.
-Apart from research, Angela loves playing board games and online games, travelling, and resisting the urge to pet puppies.
+Angela earned her HBSc in Psychology and is pursuing her Master’s of Social Work degree at the University of Toronto.
+She completed undergraduate thesis studies, supervised by Dr. Brett Ford, which explored how people’s beliefs about emotions influence emotion regulation choices and how various psychological health outcomes are affected by these choices.
+She is excited to explore how emotion regulation can inform practice, as well as to identify effective means of promoting eudaimonic well-being and resilience.
+Apart from research, Angela enjoys playing board games and online games, travelling, and drinking tea.